The Making of Two Minutes: Dramatizing the Lives of Two Visionary Canadians

 The role of Hamilton required a 50-something year-old actress – the age she was when she went to France in 1919 – with the acting chops needed to convey tangible physical and mental strain through nothing more than facial expressions, slight makeup changes, and body language.
 The answer here was Megan Follows, who shot to fame as Anne of Green Gables in the popular CBC series in the late 1980s and has since had an acclaimed career as actress and director on both sides of the border.

-The two Minutes will arrive with the blessing and burden of the high expectations that always accompany new additions to the collection.
+The two Minutes have now arrived with the blessing and burden of the high expectations that always accompany new additions to the collection.
 People often ask about, or reflect upon, their enduring appeal.
 There are now more than 100 Minutes in our collection: 2026 will mark 35 years since the first ones appeared, and old and new ones alike show up in regular rotation on television stations across Canada at all hours.
 You can find them anytime on, among many platforms, YouTube, our Historica Canada social channels (with a combined audience of more than half a million subscribers), and, most recently, Rogers Sportsnet during the National Hockey League playoffs and Blue Jays baseball games.

 Over the years, the Minutes have been the subject of several doctoral theses, countless media articles, numerous parodies (some very clever; some less so) and have enthusiastic followers in countries including Great Britain, Australia, and the United States.
 In each of those countries, hosts have YouTube channels devoted to showing and discussing the Minutes and their meaning.
 In addition to English and French, the Minutes are offered in other languages where appropriate, such as Inuktitut (the Innu artist Kenojuak Ashevak); Japanese (the Japanese-Canadian Asahi baseball team); Dutch (Canada’s role in the Second World War liberation of the Netherlands) and Ojibwe (residential schools/above).